palikovdima/enefit_test_assignment_dmitri_palikov/README.md

 The API runs at: https://localhost:7190 <br>
 The Frontend runs at: https://localhost:62170 <br>
 Swagger UI for API documentation: https://localhost:7190/swagger

+## Evaluation

+If I had more time, I would have made the following improvements to the project:<br>

+Less Hardcoded Values: <br>
+* I would have used less hardcoded values and replaced remaining with configuration files, making the application more flexible and easier to maintain.<br>

+Integration Tests: <br>
+* I would have implemented integration tests to ensure the application's components work seamlessly together, and to cover end-to-end functionality more effectively.<br>

+Admin Page and Input Fields: <br>
+* I would have added an admin page where items could be inserted or updated via input fields, providing a more user-friendly interface for managing products and cart data.<br>

+Docker Configuration: <br>
+* I would have configured Docker containers for both the backend application and the database to streamline deployment.<br>

 ## License